graphql/express-graphql/README.md

       * **`defaultQuery`**: An optional GraphQL string to use when no query is provided and no stored query exists from a previous session.
         If undefined is provided, GraphiQL will use its own default query.
+      * **`autoPrettify`**: An optional boolean that when set to true causes the query to be pretty printed before being displayed.

   * **`rootValue`**: A value to pass as the `rootValue` to the `graphql()` function from [`GraphQL.js/src/execute.js`](https://github.com/graphql/graphql-js/blob/master/src/execution/execute.js#L119).